observ-vol-mgt/observ-vol-mgt/controller/docs/config.md

 # Config

 Configuration of the pipeline stages is implemented via a yaml file.
-One section of the yaml file specifies the order in which to run the stages.
+The 'pipeline' section of the yaml file specifies the order in which to run the stages.
-Another section of the yaml file specifies the particular parameters for each of the stages.
+The 'parameters' section of the yaml file specifies the particular parameters for each of the stages.
+Each stage has a name, and the names must match between the 'pipeline' and 'parameters' sections.

 Standard field names for each stage are:
 - name